radsystems-app/Radsystems-Studio-Docs/preview/publish.md

 ## Publish To Production
 Tick the publish to production checkbox to generate the final build of your project.
-- It will create dist folder under frontend.
+- It will create `dist` folder under `frontend`.
-- inside dist folder is another folder that holds what platform it is intended for.
+- Inside dist folder is another folder that holds what platform it is intended for.

 >  Tip:
 Built files are meant to be served over an HTTP server